Home Dinner Easy One-Pot American Goulash

 Can You Freeze Goulash?

-Ohhhhhh.
-So many options here.
-But when it comes to savory dishes like this, I always love a side of garlic bread to dip in the sauce.
-Probably my favorite part.
-Cornbread also works well.
-And of a course, a salad also pairs perfectly.
+However, when it comes to savory dishes like this, I always love a side of garlic bread to dip in the sauce.
+It’s probably my favorite part.

 Let me know in the comments if you’ve made this before.
 I’d also love to hear any tasty variations you’ve come up with 🙂